Shaga-Matula/Mastermind_PG/README.md

   </figure>

   * The user must make four choices or:
-  * The computer will give an "Alert!" saying not enough colours chosen.
+  * The computer will give an "Alert!" saying not enough colors chosen.
   * The computer will give an "Alert!" saying too many choices.
 <figure>
     <img src="assets/images/toomuch.png" width=100>